 Nationally more than 20,000 miles of rail-trails have been built.
 Nearby, the Swamp Rabbit in Travelers Rest, SC, the Virginia Creeper Trail in Abingdon, VA and the American Tobacco Trail in the Raleigh-Durham area are good examples.
 In fact, the Brevard Bike Path actually sits on a portion of the old Toxaway Rail Line.
 (Successful Trails page)

-Conserving Caroilna was successful in securing a $6.4 Million grant to assist in purchasing approximately 19-miles of the corridor.
+Conserving Caroilna was successful in securing a $6.4 Million transportation alternatives grant to assist in purchasing approximately 19-miles of the corridor.
 Additional funding for purchase and construction will likely come from a multitude of private and public funds.
 Examples of public funds is the Henderson County Tourism Development Authority's room occupancy tax.
 In 2015, the Henderson County TDA appropriated 1/4 of 1% of the hotel/motel occupancy tax to be set aside for construction of the trail in Henderson County.
 This fund has accumulated over $500,000 over the past 4 years.
 NC DOT has allocated $10 Million for construction in the State Transportation Improvement Plan.
 Examples of private funds include private foundations as well as donations from businesses and individuals.
 Both Conserving Carolina and Friends of the Ecusta Trail are registered 501 (c) 3 non-profit corporations.

 For instance, the Swamp Rabbit model has Greenville Parks and Rec Department to be in charge of operating the trail and the municipalities contract with the Greenville Sheriff’s Department to provide security.